ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 By adding `position: sticky` and `top: 0` to our `.logo` class, we're telling the header to stay put at the top of the screen even as we scroll down.

-Our CSS styling gives us a somewhat decent-looking NavBar, but there are a couple of issues: the checkbox is visible, and the link text color is hard to read.
+Our CSS styling gives us a somewhat decent-looking navbar, but there are a couple of issues: the checkbox is visible, and the link text color is hard to read.

 ![Hamburger NavBar with very basic styling](./assets/originals/hamnav-basic-styling.png)